dshulyak/invasion/README.md

 ```

 In case you want to get repeatable result from simulation you can provide `-seed` argument, accepts any 64 bit signed integer.
-Like `/build/invasion -n 4 -m 7 -seed=1 rst.out`, will output:
+Like `/build/invasion -n 4 -m 7 -seed=1 your.map`, will output:

 ```
 Tot-H has been destroyted by alien 3 and alien 1!